 Here the response to NRPN (Non-Registered Parameter Number) MIDI data and SysEx (System Exclusive) MIDI data is configured.
-NRPNs are used by MOTRS-6 to send and receive parameter changes in real-time.
+NRPNs are used by NOTAS-6 to send and receive parameter changes in real-time.

-MIDI IN sets which data is processed on the MIDI in connector (F).
-OFF ignores NRPN and SysEx data, NRPN processes NRPN data only, SYSEX processes SysEx data only,

-NRPN+SYSEX processes both NRPN and SysEx data.
+MIDI IN sets which data is processed on the MIDI in connector F. OFF ignores NRPN and SysEx data, NRPN processes NRPN data only, SYSEX processes SysEx data only, NRPN+SYSEX processes both NRPN and SysEx data.

-MIDI OUT sets which data is sent on the MIDI out connector with the same options as for the MIDI IN with the addition of THRU which relays incoming MIDI data on the MIDI in port to the MIDI out port ().
-USB IN sets which incoming data is processed on the USB connector G with the same options as for MIDI IN.
+MIDI OUT sets which data is sent on the MIDI out connector with the same options as for the MIDI IN with the addition of THRU which relays incoming MIDI data on the MIDI in port to the MIDI out port ©.

-USB OUT sets which data is sent out on the USB connector G with the same options as for MIDI IN.
+USB IN sets which incoming data is processed on the USB connector 6 with the same options as for MIDI.